 The type of relationship you and your partner wish to have is a deeply personal decision and is founded on love, affection, commitment and support.
 There is no requirement to get married.
 Marriage can simply be identified as the ultimate step of unification between two people who are committed to one another and wish to be committed to one another for life.

-If you need family law assistance or legal advice following separation, whether from a de facto relationship or following the breakdown of your marriage, then please contact one of expert family law lawyers Brisbane.
+If you need family law assistance or legal advice following separation, whether from a de facto relationship or following the breakdown of your marriage, then please contact one of expert family law lawyers Toowoomba.